kartikey2004-git/URL-shortener/notes.md

 there are better ways to do this well for more optimised clicks like by a kafka queue

 recharts api for graph

+we need to learn how to host domain on hostinger later and all about domain later